pamely/A-B-tests/README.md

 # A-B-tests

-A/B tests are performed to test changes on a web page by running experiment where a control group see the old version while the experiment group sees the new version.
+A/B tests are performed to test changes on a web page by running experiment where a control group sees the old version while the experiment group sees the new version.
 Based on a metric, we see how people react to the change.
 This metric helps measure th level of engagement from users in each group.

 ## Project details